lillypiri/30apps30days/README.md

+This is my 30 apps in 30 days project.
+Wish me luck!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>